tomkiernan120/semversion/README.md

 ## Aims/Goals

 - [x] Build CLI tool
+  - [x] currently only setup for npm/package.json
+  - [ ] look into different software with semver, parsing any file containing a correct semver;
 - [ ] Add more options to cli tool
 - [ ] Allow recursive directory version bump
 - [ ] Allow own/or alter regex for version